earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/setup-r-rstudio/2016-12-04-setup-03-packages.md

 ### What does loading a library do?

-When you load a library in R, you are telling R to make all of the FUNCTIONS availbale in the package (think of functions like tools that perform tasks - for example `plot()`) available to you in your code.
+When you load a library in `R`, you are telling `R` to make all of the FUNCTIONS available in the package (think of functions like tools that perform tasks - for example `plot()`) available to you in your code.